Neuroarchitecture - Wellness by Design

 Is neuroarchitecture style or science?

 It’s both.
-The art of architecture meets the science of human biology.
-At dSPACE Studio Architects, the result are modern home designs that feel timeless because they align with how humans evolved to live and thrive.
+The art of architecture meets the science of human biology. dSPACE Studio Architects designs warm modern homes that feel timeless because they align with how humans evolved to live and thrive.
 When form, light, and material resonate with our physiology, architecture transcends style—it becomes a living expression of harmony between humans and nature.

 How is neuroarchitecture applied in home design?

 dSPACE Studio Architects incorporates design elements such as proportion, light, materiality, acoustics, and spatial flow to shape how the body responds to the built environment.
-Rooms oriented toward nature—framing views, capturing daylight, and inviting natural ventilation—reinforce the body’s circadian rhythm, fostering calm and focus.
-Spaces layered with tactile materials and organic textures engage the senses, grounding the inhabitant in the environment.
+Rooms oriented toward nature—framing views, capturing daylight, and inviting natural ventilation—reinforce the body’s circadian rhythm, fostering a sense of calm and focus.
+Spaces layered with tactile materials and organic textures engage the senses, grounding us in the environment.
 An intentional sequence of openness and enclosure, light and shadow, texture and stillness guides the body through space—cultivating everyday wellness through design.